emichaud998/cs326-final-gaminggators/docs/milestone2.md

 ### /users/allUsers

+This endpoint gets a list of all the user objects.

 ### /games/allTitles

+This endpoint gets all the game titles.

 ### /games/allGames

+This endpoint gets all the  the game objects.

 ### /games/allGenres

+This endpoint gets all the game genres.

 ### /games/allPlatforms

+This endpoint gets all the game platforms.

 ### /games/allFranchises

+This endpoint gets all the game franchises.

 ### /games/allCompanies

+This endpoint gets all the game companies

 ### /games/allReleaseYears

+This endpoint gets all the game release years

 ## Breakdown of Labor